 ideas42 was established in 2008 by Sendhil Mullainathan of Harvard University, Antoinette Schoar of the Massachusetts Institute of Technology, Simeon Djankov, then of the International Finance Corporation (IFC) of the World Bank Group, Eldar Shafir of Princeton University, Jeffrey Kling of the Brookings Institution, and Michael Kremer of Harvard University.

 The origin of our name lies in The Hitchhiker’s Guide to the Galaxy, a novel by Douglas Adams.
 In the book, Deep Thought—the most brilliant computer ever created—is asked about the meaning of life.
 Seven-and-a-half million years later, Deep Thought finally has a reply:

 “The answer to the Great Question Of Life, the Universe, and Everything is…” The computer pauses.

 The audience is perplexed.
 Seven-and-a-half-million years of work and the answer is 42?
 Deep Thought says it has checked its work carefully and 42 is certainly the answer.

 The computer continues.
 “I think the problem, to be quite honest with you, is that you’ve never actually known what the question is.”

 At ideas42, we believe that all good work is predicated on asking the right questions.

-At ideas42 we look at everything –including our own internal processes—through a behavioral lens.
+At ideas42 we look at everything – including our own internal processes — through a behavioral lens.
 We approach our work with a spirit of generosity, but we retain a sense of playfulness that helps to drive our creativity.
-As individuals, we are tenacious, and take shared responsibility for the organization’s success.
+As individuals, we are tenacious and rigorous, and take shared responsibility for the organization’s success.
 Perhaps most importantly, we do good, striving every day to improve the lives of people all over the world.